 You have to be extremely careful when killing a wasp.
 Swatting a wasp will not only likely leave you with a nasty sting, but when squashed wasps release a chemical alarm that signals to other wasps to attack.

-Dishwashing liquid is a surprisingly effective tool against wasps, the soap quickly kills the wasps by clogging their breathing spores.
+Dish detergent is a surprisingly effective tool against wasps.
+The soap quickly kills the wasps by clogging their breathing spores.
 Get rid of individual wasps by spraying them with the soapy water mixture.

 3. Use WD-40

 WD-40 can be use to both kill wasps and stop them from nesting.
 Wasps are territorial, so will return to the same nesting spot every year.

 To keep wasps from returning, spray any former wasp next spots with WD-40.
 Apply it liberally underneath gutters, and anywhere you have spotted wasps congregating.

 WD-40 can also be used to kill an active wasps nest.
 Spray the nest liberally, erring on the side of caution.
 You want the entire nest to be soaked.
 Wait at least an hour to ensure all the wasps have died before knocking the nest down and disposing of it.
 This household product can also be used to get rid of burrowing carpenter bees.

 If you do find that you have a wasp nest in your garden or home, rather than handling it yourself we would advise calling in the professionals.This is essential if the nest is in an awkward or hard to reach place.
 They should be able to get rid of the nest safely and securely.

 However you choose to get rid of the wasps in and around your home always remember not to swat!

 Sign up to the Homes & Gardens newsletter